saulgray/developer-documentation/source/includes/demand/_exchange-groups.md

 ##Exchange Groups

 Exchange Groups allow buyers to allocate completes to a specific group of suppliers.
-It also allows for enabling hedge access - this will allow suppliers from exchange groups to also have access to unallocated completes.
+Exchange groups contain a hedge property, which allows suppliers from exchange groups to also have access to unallocated completes.

 ### POST Create a Group